javon86/AutoInjector/AUTOINJECTOR_UPGRADE_TASKS.md

 **Type:** PG
 **Depends on:** MDC-001
-**Build:** One `messages` table holding every user, ChatGPT, Claude, Gemini, local-AI, and system message in a single chronological conversation instead of separate chat histories.
-Columns: msg_id, project_id, seq, from, to, reply_to, body, created_at, status.
 **Example:** `MSG-000124 — Claude completed Task 7.`
 **Done when:** all five sources write to the same table, and reading the project in `seq` order reproduces the full conversation with no gaps.
 **Error handling:** a write that fails is retried 3× with backoff, then parked in `messages_deadletter` with the raw payload; the message is never dropped and never partially committed (single transaction).